steledama/lac/README.md

 [Zabbix](https://www.zabbix.com/) is an enterprise-class open source distributed monitoring solution.
 LAC is a SNMP agent for monitoring Zabbix hosts over different networks mainly designed for monitoring MultiFunctionPrinters usage and supplies.
 Get started:

-1. You can [download the installer now from here](https://github.com/steledama/lac/releases/download/v1.0.3/LAC_setup.exe) to install the agent.
+1. You can [download the installer 'LAC_setup.exe' from the latest release](https://github.com/steledama/lac/releases) to install the agent.
 2. [Configure the zabbix server](#configureZabbix) to comunicate with the agent.

 ## What LAC does